dmerejkowsky/kata-rpn/README.md

 To evaluate a RPN expression, we use the following algorithm:

 * Keep a list of values (called a "stack")
-* If the expression is a number, add it to the stack
+* If the expression is a number, push it to the stack
 * If the expression is an operator, pop two values from the stack and push the result to the stack

 Examples: